 What is the White Paper Hybrid Project Management

-In this guide, interested project managers will be able to find definitions, an introduction to Hybrid project management and will learn information about its different components.
-Delving more deeply into the subject of Hybrid project management would particularly suit project managers who already have experience and knowledge of Classic project management and who have also mastered and experienced the different forms of Agile project management and/or Lean management.
+In this white paper, interested project managers will be able to find definitions, an introduction to hybrid project management and will learn information about its different components.
+Delving more deeply into the subject of hybrid project management would particularly suit project managers who already have experience and knowledge of traditional project management and who have also mastered and experienced the different forms of agile project management and/or Lean Management.

-The chapter entitled “The Three Most Important Project Management Approaches” deals with the broad fields of Classic project management, Lean management and Agile project management.
+The chapter entitled “The Three Most Important Project Management Approaches” deals with the broad fields of traditional project management, Lean Management and agile project management.

-In the area of Classic project management, the possible project phases involved in a development project and the different ways of organising projects and the project roles are discussed.
+In the area of traditional project management, the possible project phases involved in a development project and the different ways of organising projects and the project roles are discussed.